How To Ensure Your Children’s App Is COPPA Compliant

 OpenBack Allows Children’s Apps To Be Fully COPPA Compliant

 OpenBack is unique among mobile engagement platforms in that it uses edge computing to leverage user device-side data.
 The mobile app can engage with data to optimize push notifications, but the data never has to leave the device.
-OpenBack’s default mode, which can be selected by the mobile app, cuts out the need for third-party data processors and advertisers.
+OpenBack’s default mode, which can be selected by the mobile app developer, cuts out the need for third-party data processors and advertisers.

 With OpenBack, users retain ownership and agency over their own data at all times.
 What’s more, OpenBack will immediately and permanently delete the data of any individual user (or parent), if they request.